-In Fall 2016, he will serve on the conducting faculty at SUNY New Paltz.
+This past fall, he served on the conducting faculty at SUNY New Paltz.
 In addition to his work with Amuse, he currently serves as music director for Grace Church Van Vorst in Jersey City, and conducts the West Village Chorale in New York and North River Sing in Jersey City.
 For more about Colin Britt, please visit his website.

 Audio files from a variety of performances from 2005 - 2016.
 Title, composer and year of recording are noted with each piece.